axsh/openvnet/InstallGuide.md

            valid_lft forever preferred_lft forever

-### Check Dissociating in Virtual Network

-Interface of vm3 (10.102.0.11) and vm4 (10.102.0.11) is supervised by tcpdump.
-The packet from vm1 and vm2 checks having reached interface of vm of the respectively same virtual network.

-**Perform tcpdump to interface of vm3 and vm4 on the host of vm.**
+### Check if the virtual networks work correctly

+Use tcpdump to supervise the interfaces of vm3 (10.102.0.11) and vm4 (10.102.0.11).
+This is going to show us that only the virtual machines that are in the same virtual network will be able to reach each other.

+**Run tcpdump on the node where you installed OpenVNet and supervise the interfaces of vm3 and vm4**

 **vm3**